 06 of 08

-The Commons at Federal Way includes an enclosed mall along with commercial sprawl surrounding it, which is 15 to 20 minutes north of Tacoma.
-The mall includes Century Theaters, Macy’s, Sears and Target.
-The entire area around The Commons is filled with a great selection of restaurants and shops.
+The Commons at Federal Way includes an enclosed mall along with commercial sprawl surrounding it, and is 15 to 20 minutes north of Tacoma.
+The mall includes Century Theaters, Macy’s and Target.
+The mall itself isn't large, but the entire area around The Commons is filled with a great selection of restaurants and shops.

 Location: 1928 S Commons, Federal Way, WA